dshivnit/cyber-security-course/cyber-security-course/5.0 Programming/Programming Terminologies & Concepts.md

+- Syntax
+	- Describes the structure of a valid programming language.
+	- Tells the comptuer how to read code using rules that control the structure of symbols, punctuation, and words of a programming language.
 - Variables (in programming)
 	- recap from programming courses (do a Google search if you get stuck and define this in Terminologies)
 	- In the words of Kris (LUL):